Roasted Carrot Salad with sweet carrots, tangy goat cheese, crunchy pistachios, and plump cranberries with the most amazing citrus dressing.

 Instructions

-• CARROT PREP: Preheat oven to 425 degrees F. Peel carrots and cut them in half lengthwise if they are more than 1 inch in diameter.
-Then, cut the carrots into large diagonal slices (1 inch wide × 2 inches long).
+• Preheat oven to 425°F. Peel carrots and cut them in half lengthwise if they are more than 1 inch in diameter.
+Then, cut the carrots into large, diagonal slices (1 inch wide × 2 inches long).
 In a large bowl, combine olive oil, brown sugar, and cinnamon (if using).
-Season with salt and pepper to taste (I add 1 tsp salt & 1/2 tsp pepper).
-Whisk well and add in cut carrots.
-Toss until well coated then dump coated carrots on a large sheet pan, spreading them out well to allow ample space for the carrots to roast (otherwise they'll steam!)
+Season with salt and pepper to taste (I add 1 teaspoon salt and 1/2 teaspoon pepper).
+Whisk well and add cut carrots.
+Toss until well coated, then dump coated carrots on a large sheet pan, spreading them out well to allow ample space for carrots to roast (otherwise they’ll steam!).

-• ROAST CARROTS: Roast for 15 minutes, then toss, space out again, and return to the oven for another 10-15 minutes or until tender and caramelized on the edges.
+• Roast for 15 minutes, then toss, space out again, and return to oven for another 10–15 minutes or until tender and caramelized on the edges.
 Set aside to completely cool to room temperature.

-• DRESSING: Combine all dressing ingredients except olive oil in a small blender jar or food processor.
-Season to taste (I add 1/2 tsp salt).
-Blend until well incorporated and the zest has broken down.
+• Combine honey and mustard in a small blender or food processor.
+Zest and juice clementine and lemon to get 1 teaspoon clementine zest, 1/4 teaspoon lemon zest, 2 tablespoons clementine juice, and 2 tablespoons lemon juice.
+Add to blender.
+Season to taste (I add 1/2 teaspoon salt).
+Blend until well incorporated and zest has broken down.
 Slowly drizzle in the olive oil while blending, mixing until emulsified.
-Transfer dressing to a jar and store in the fridge until ready to use (Note 4).
+Transfer dressing to a jar and store in the fridge until ready to use (see note 4).

-• SALAD: In a large bowl, toss salad greens with a few tablespoons of dressing (See Note 5 first).
-Add room temperature carrots, chopped pistachios, dried cranberries, and goat cheese.
+• This salad does not store well once dressed, so only add what will be eaten immediately.
+In a large bowl, toss salad greens with a few tablespoons of dressing.
+Add room-temperature carrots, chopped pistachios, dried cranberries, and goat cheese.
 Drizzle on more dressing to taste and gently toss.
 Serve immediately.

 Video